 Run by Nasreen Hussaini, Badam & Kaju ki Jali is an iconic sweet shop in Old City.
 Making plans to visit Charminar?
 You cannot miss the Kaju Ki Jali, which is made from a 50-year-old recipe handed over to Nasreen ji from her family.
 Kaju Ki Jali is made from cashew nuts and looks like a tiny flower and tastes a lot like a Kaju Barfi, but so much better.
 The consistency of cashew and its richness can be felt in every bite.

 Arabic Ghawa - Mashaallah Shawarma

-While Irani Chai is what defines Hyderabad, our city is no less known for its Arabic delicacies.
+While Irani Chai is what defines Hyderabad, the Arabic delicacies the city offers are no less.
 The Ghawa tea, an Arabic tea, in Old City is something that you shouldn’t miss.
 This has a unique preparation where the well-ground powder of coffee seeds is mixed with cardamom and a minute quantity of cinnamon and slowly boiled to derive a rich decoction.
 Rose water is introduced into this decoction for an aroma.
 This is an experience you cannot miss when in Old City.
 Go to Mashaallah for it, and see if you can get accompaniments in the form of dates or anything else that’s on offer.
-Do note that this stall opens at 7pm.
+Do note that this stall opens at 7 pm.